 2. Healthier Indoor Air

-Media air filters may be effective at collecting dust, pollen, dander and other larger pollutants, but only the highest-rated HEPA filters can catch minuscule bacteria and viruses.
+Media air filters can catch minuscule bacteria and viruses.
 UV lights decrease the amount of microorganisms in the air without restricting airflow.

 3. Better Efficiency